Tiana Penitani: Rugby union

 In 2014, Penitani, along with Brooke Anderson, captained Australia to the Gold medal at the 2014 Summer Youth Olympics, held in China.
 This was the first time Rugby Sevens had been part of the Olympic programme since 1924.
 The tournament was Penitani's first in 14 months, following a serious knee injury sustained at the 2013 Rugby World Cup Sevens.
 At 17 years and 163 days old, she became Australia's youngest ever representative in either 15s or 7s at a World Cup, when she represented Australia in Russia.

 In 2019, Penitani was on the award voting panels for both the World Rugby Men's Sevens Player of the Year and the World Rugby Women's Sevens Player of the Year.

 Rugby league

-In 2019, Penitani returned to rugby league, joining the Cronulla-Sutherland Sharks NSWRL Women's Premiership team.
+In 2019, Penitani returned to rugby league, joining the Cronulla-Sutherland Sharks Women NSWRL Women's Premiership team.
 In May 2019, she represented NSW City at the Women's National Championships.

-On 14 June 2019, she signed with the St George Illawarra Dragons NRL Women's Premiership team.
+On 14 June 2019, she signed with the St. George Illawarra Dragons Women NRL Women's Premiership team.